cdumay/rust-cdumay_error/README.md

-# cdumay_errors
+# cdumay_error

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-cdumay_errors is a basic library used to standardize errors and to serialize them into json using [serde_json](https://docs.serde.rs/serde/).
+cdumay_error is a basic library used to standardize errors and to serialize them into json using [serde_json](https://docs.serde.rs/serde/).

 ## Quickstart